aparnansu/AmazonReviewAnalysis/README.txt

 Main program is start_project.py
-#Dataset file is not present.
+#Dataset file is not present here.
 It can be downloaded from this link: http://snap.stanford.edu/data/web-Amazon-links.html.
 Include this path in "dirPath" variable in the program.

 List of options: